muhamiyan/balaka/docs/plan-functional-test-revamp.md

 **Key Benefits:**
 - Uses production `DataImportService` (validates import functionality)
-- No SQL migrations needed for master data (V810/V820 eliminated)
+- No SQL migrations needed for functional test master data
-- Industry seed packs are identical to what users import
+- Industry seed packs are identical to what users import in production
-- Test-specific data (clients, employees) in testdata/ directory
+- Test-specific data (clients, employees, transactions) in testdata/ directory
+- Single source of truth for seed data (no duplication between migrations and seeds)

 ### Test Data Design per Industry